nolanlawson/relatedness-calculator-ui/README.md

 # relatedness-calculator-ui
-Fontend UI for the relatedness calculator
+Frontend UI for the relatedness calculator